trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     SET(${PROJECT_NAME}_TEST_CATEGORIES_DEFAULT BASIC)

-  The justification for having the default test category be ``NIGHTLY`` instead of ``BASIC`` is that when someone is enabling a package to develop on it or install it, we want them by default to be seeing the full version of the test suite (shy of the `Test Test Category WEEKLY`_ tests which can be very expensive) for the packages they are explicitly enabling.
+  The justification for having the default `Test Test Category`_ be ``NIGHTLY`` instead of ``BASIC`` is that when someone is enabling a package to develop on it or install it, we want them by default to be seeing the full version of the test suite (shy of the `Test Test Category WEEKLY`_ tests which can be very expensive) for the packages they are explicitly enabling.
 Typically they will not be enabling forward/`downstream`_ dependent packages so the cost of running the test suite should not be too prohibitive.
 This all depends on how good of a job the development teams do in making their test suites run fast and keeping the cost of running the tests down.
 See the section `TriBITS Automated Testing`_ for a more detailed discussion.

 .. _${PROJECT_NAME}_ENABLE_DEVELOPMENT_MODE:
 .. _${PROJECT_NAME}_ENABLE_DEVELOPMENT_MODE_DEFAULT: